-The Planning Board may adopt, and periodically amend, Rules and Regulations relating to the terms, conditions, definitions, enforcement, fees (including application, inspection, and/or consultant fees), procedures and administration of this Stormwater Management Bylaw by majority vote of the Planning Board, after conducting a public hearing to receive comments on any proposed revisions.
+- A. The Planning Board shall administer, implement and enforce this Bylaw.
+Any powers granted to or duties imposed upon the Planning Board may be delegated in writing by the Planning Board to any Town employee, board or agent, hereby known as the "Reviewing Agent". - B. Stormwater Regulations the terms, conditions, definitions, enforcement, fees (including application, inspection, and/or consultant fees), procedures and administration of this Stormwater Management Bylaw by majority vote of the Planning Board, after conducting a public hearing to receive comments on any proposed revisions.
 Failure by the Planning Board to promulgate such Rules and Regulations or a legal declaration of their invalidity by a court shall not act to suspend or invalidate the effect of this Bylaw.